What you Need to Know About Yacht Racing

 It offers everything really.
 And it offers a ruggedness, and yet without it being too wild.
 So, you’ve got the protection of the Hearst Narrows, so the seas can’t quite get that big, but they can get big enough.

 And you’ve got wind against tide, you’ve got quite a ferocious tide at times.
-The racing will start this year with the Knab Tower Race, 23rd of March, so it’s a 35 mile race from Cowes.
+Yacht racing in the Solent will start this year with the Knab Tower Race, 23rd of March, so it’s a 35 mile race from Cowes.
 Out to the east, round the Knab Tower and back.
 The following day is a race out to the west, slightly shorter, 25 miles.

 And you’ve got the south west facing western Solent, and the kind of south east facing eastern Solent – and a lot of water between the two.
 So it covers a lot of wind directions that you can Well, basically there’s not a wind direction. that doesn’t allow you to set a course, if that makes sense.